Om-mac/Calculator/README.md

 - Press `=` to calculate
 - Use `AC` to clear all
 - Use `DEL` to delete last character

+**Dark Mode:**
+- Click the 🌙 (moon) icon in the top-right corner to toggle dark mode
+- Your preference is automatically saved to localStorage
+- On first visit, the calculator respects your system's dark mode preference

 **Keyboard Input:**
 - Type numbers: `0-9`